 |Monthly Tech-Tip |

-These were applied to the bisque as a slurry (suspended by gelling with powdered or dissolved epsom salts).
-Notice the crazing (feldspars always craze because they are high in K2O and Na2O, these oxides have by far the highest thermal expansions).
+These were applied to the bisque as a slurry (suspended by gelling with powdered or dissolved Epsom salts).
+On the left is Custer feldspar, the right is Covia Nepheline Syenite.
+Notice the crazing (feldspars, and nepheline syenite, always craze because they are high in K2O and Na2O, these oxides have by far the highest thermal expansions).

 Crazed ceramic glazes have a network of cracks.
 Understanding the causes is the most practical way to solve it.
 95% of the time the solution is to adjust the thermal expansion of the glaze.